Mold Removal in Slatington, PA Pennsylvania 18080

 Call 1-888-217-6019 now.

-1. Moldy Smell.
+1. The smell of mold is quite distinctive.
 It's a unique smell.
-Even if you don't see anything, you still know it's there.
+Even if you can't see anything, you still know it's there.

-2. Visual Microbial Growth.
-Dark splotches on the ceiling, walls, floors, or baseboards.
-Splotches across the ceiling may indicate a leaking roof or burst pipe or condensation in the ductwork.
-Dark patches or the appearance of brown or black mold on the walls may suggest a cracked or burst pipe in the drywall.
-It may be an incipient leak, but the damage can only get worse.
+2. visible microbial growth.
+Dark splotches on the ceiling, walls floors or baseboards.
+Splotches on the ceiling may indicate a leaking roof or burst pipe or condensation in ductwork.
+Dark patches or brown or black mold that are visible on the walls may indicate cracks or burst pipe behind the wall.
+This may be a slow leak, but the damage is likely to increase.

-3. Soft moist areas on the floors, walls or Ceiling.
-This might indicate that microbial growth may be present.
-The mold may have not been visible yet however it may be hiding behind the drywall or on the supportive studs, under floors, or in the ceiling of your home.
+3. soft moist spots on the Floors, Walls or Ceiling.
+This might indicate that microbial growth is occurring.
+The mold may appear invisible at this point but it may be behind the drywall or on the support studs, underneath the flooring, or in the attic of your home.

-4. Unexplained health issue.
-The constant headaches, coughing or nausea or being sick only at home or in certain spaces.
-These symptoms that persist could indicate that mold exists.
-The 4 groups most susceptible to illnesses caused by mold include:
+4. Sudden Unexplained health issue.
+A constant cough, headache, nausea or being sick only at home or in certain spaces.
+These symptoms that persist may be a sign that mold may be present.
+The four groups that are most vulnerable to mold-related illnesses are:

 • Children